 As soon as the algae have reached a certain density, harvesting begins.
 Part of the biomass is continuously filtered from the water and dried.
 The dried biomass consists of more than 50% carbon.

 The carbon-rich biomass is stored underground for the long term, e.g. in disused gravel pits or underground mines.
-The process therefore has a negative CO2 balance and is considered a negative emission technology.
+Overall, the process has a negative CO2 balance and is therefore considered a negative emission technology.

 We weigh the biomass and measure its carbon content before we bury it.
 This allows us to determine exactly how much CO2 has been removed from the atmosphere.
 With 1 kg of algae biomass about 1.8 kg of CO2 can be removed.